 Sole Proprietorship Advantages

-Simplicity and ease of formation: Setting up a sole proprietorship in Arizona requires no formal setup process or fees, making it one of the easiest business structures to form.
+Simplicity and ease of formation: A sole proprietorship in Arizona requires no formal setup process or fees, making it one of the easiest business structures to form.

 Control: As a sole proprietor, you have complete control over all decisions, operations, and profits.
 You answer to no one but yourself.